Mason-Itkin/Office-Friends-Trivia/README.md

-# Brand Quiz
+# Office Friends Trivia

-A trivia game based on The Office running as a skill for Amazon Alexa
+Office Friends Trivia is a 5 question trivia game for Amazon Alexa that tests your knowledge of NBC's tv series, The Office.

 #### Sample Questions